FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 4. Type the **Password** to use to encrypt sensitive information in the file.
 You must use the password specified when the file was exported.
 5. Select the options:
     1. Select **Cancel Import on Error** to stop the import process if any error is encountered.
 This option is selected by default.
 If the import process is stopped, no changes are made to the server.
 If you clear this option and the password does not match, the import completes with a warning that information from the zip archive could not be decrypted.
-    2. Select **Continue on Version Mismatch** to import server configuration from a different version of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+    2. Select **Continue on Version Mismatch** to import server configuration from a different version of {{< SecureTransport/componentshortname >}}.
-    3. Select **Import local configuration data only** to exclude cluster configuration data, for example, when you are importing configuration data into a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server that is in an existing cluster.
+    3. Select **Import local configuration data only** to exclude cluster configuration data, for example, when you are importing configuration data into a {{< SecureTransport/componentshortname >}} Server that is in an existing cluster.
 This option is not available if **Continue on Version Mismatch** is selected.
 6. Click **Import**.
     The *Import Complete* message is displayed and the server configuration import is successful.
 If you did not select **Import local configuration data only**, the imported cluster configuration data is propagated to all servers in the cluster.